notts1215/data_pipeline/README.md

 ### 1.4 Visualization
 In this section, I just performed simple visualization steps.
 I downloaded the DWD table from the data warehouse as a CSV file, using Python3 or Microsoft Excel to visualize it.
 The charts I created are basic the distribution of face numbers detected, and the size of the figure.
 #### WHAT CAN BE FURTHER DONE
 In practice, visualization is nearly the last step.
-There are several ways to achieve the goal, for example, by writing frontend + backend code, connecting to hive/impala (this is what my current team did before); the other ways, for example, could be using CSV file to directly visualize.
+There are several ways to achieve the goal, for example, by writing frontend + backend code, connecting to hive/impala (this is what my current team did before); the other ways, for example, could be using CSV/XLSX file to directly visualize.
 My current team now using FineBI to visualize our data, it reduces manpower consumption but is constrained by functionalities (since it is an open-to-use tool).

+### 1.5 Schedule
+I choose Airflow as the scheduler.